rayyyu12/rayyyu12/README.md

 # 👋 Hi there!
 I'm Rayyan Khan

 Welcome to my GitHub profile!
-I'm a **Computer Engineering student at Texas A&M University**, with a passion for building innovative solutions and exploring the intersection of **software engineering, cybersecurity, and blockchain technologies**.
-My work focuses on creating high-performance applications, leveraging cutting-edge technologies, and solving real-world problems.
+I'm a **Computer Engineering student at Texas A&M University**, passionate about creating innovative solutions at the intersection of **software engineering, cybersecurity, and blockchain technologies**.
+I love tackling challenging problems, building efficient systems, and exploring cutting-edge technologies.

 ---